interTwin-eu/pulsar-plugin/README.md

 -----------------------------------------------------------------------------------------------

-A straightforward way to install the plug-in is as follows:
+A straightforward way to install the plug-in on local machine is as follows:

 1. Clone this repository on your local machine or server.
 2. Create a new Python virtual environment: `python -m venv .venv`.